philsong/dogecoind-docker/testnet/README.md

 ``dogecoin-cli getinfo``

-## Debug

-[I Dunno how this is used.
-Or why.
-I do get that it's a nameless container that is being removed when it exits, but cannot see how it relates to a basic usage scenario or how its more usable for debugging.  /Peter ]

-	docker run -it --rm --volumes-from=dogecoind-testnet-data dogecoind:testnet bash

 ## Test

 To test how other docker containers access _dogecoind-testnet_, we first need to get the IP address of it: